yemi2favours/m2pi.ca/content/home/hero.md

 **August 3-27, 2021**

-Together with our partners, [PIMS](https://www.pims.math.ca) is excited to offer a 4-week virtual Math<sup>Industry</sup> workshop geared for graduate students and postdoctoral fellows in the mathematical and statistical sciences to gain the industry skills needed for success in their careers.
+Together with our partners, [PIMS](https://www.pims.math.ca) is excited to offer a 4-week virtual Math<sup>Industry</sup> workshop for graduate students and postdoctoral fellows in the mathematical and statistical sciences to gain the industry skills needed for success in their careers.